 As such, IRIB has served as a crucial institutional pillar of support for Iran’s hardline establishment in its factional struggles with reformists, shaping Iranian perceptions of the news in accordance with the regime’s prevailing worldview.
 IRIB has been an important agent in thwarting societal and political liberalization sought by reformist politicians and protestors, branding government opponents as enemies or foreign agents.

 As student protests rocked Iran in 1999, IRIB became a target of the demonstrators’ ire due to its biased reporting and inadequate coverage of the unrest.
-IRIB played a similar obscurantist role during the bitterly disputed 2009 election, giving minimal coverage to the massive Green Movement protests, selectively using footage to tar demonstrators as merely “hooligans” rioting, and labelling opposition leaders and activists as “seditionists.”
+IRIB played a similar obscurantist role during the bitterly disputed 2009 election, giving minimal coverage to the massive Green Movement protests, selectively using footage to tar demonstrators as merely “hooligans” rioting, and labeling opposition leaders and activists as “seditionists.”
 The broadcaster also initially chose to ignore the killing of protestor Neda Aghan Soltan at the hands of the Basij, acknowledging her death only after it crystallized an international uproar, and then conspiratorially painting the incident as “phony” or a fabricated Western media plot to undermine the Basij.
-IRIB also earned domestic and international opprobrium for broadcasting show trials and coerced confessions of Green Movement leaders and activists, a key factor in the U.S. and EU’s eventual imposition of sanctions against IRIB.
+IRIB also earned domestic and international opprobrium for broadcasting show trials and coerced confessions of Green Movement leaders and activists, a key factor in the previously-mentioned U.S. and EU’s imposition of sanctions against IRIB and its leadership.

 In September 2021, there was a leadership change at the IRIB.
 The Supreme Leader appointed the former head of IRIB World Service, Peyman Jebelli, to be the new head of the IRIB.
 With many Iranians tired of the filtered regime content and seeking other forms of information, Jebelli reportedly promised change and a restoration of public trust, but the regime hardliner will likely continue to act in favor of the IRGC and the Supreme Leader, lest he is forced out of office before his tenure expires.
-Jebelli, a former ambassador to Tunisia and deputy secretary of Iran’s Supreme National Security Council (SNSC) for Media Affairs, is thought to have a close relationship with Mojtaba Khamenei, the son of the Supreme Leader, and is thus a reliable insider.
+Immediately upon taking his post at IRIB, he installed individuals with close ties to the IRGC to senior management positions.
+Jebelli, a former ambassador to Tunisia and deputy secretary of Iran’s Supreme National Security Council (SNSC) for Media Affairs, is thought to have a close relationship with Mojtaba Khamenei, the son of the Supreme Leader, and is thus a regime insider.
 Prior to his current position, Jebelli pumped out stories on Press TV opposed to the nuclear deal between Iran, the U.S., and other world powers, often contradicting the messaging of the Iranian negotiating team.

-At the same time, the IRIB is undergoing significant downsizing.
+The IRIB was undergoing significant downsizing in early 2022, but extensive Iranian oil sales to China as a result of lax U.S. sanctions enforcement may lead to replenished IRIB coffers.
 In February 2022, the London-based Iran International reported “the imminent closure of most of [IRIB’s] bureaus abroad,” with the possible exception of its New York and London offices.
-The decision to downsize may have something to do with the Supreme Leader’s announcement of “vindication jihad,” which some observers view as a call to arms directed at the “soldiers of soft war,” namely media employees.
+The decision to downsize may relate to the Supreme Leader’s announcement of “vindication jihad,” which some observers view as a call to arms directed at the “soldiers of soft war,” namely media employees.
 Under this dictate, made on the day prior to the news of the IRIB office closures, media employees are expected to propagate Khomeini’s vision and ideology.
 Thus, the office closures could be part of a concerted effort to consolidate control over the vast Iranian media empire and bring it back into line with conservative aims.
-On the other hand, the downsizing could be part of government measures to save money amid the overall financial crisis in Iran due in large part to U.S. sanctions.